-Connect with your kids and teach binary coding at the same time in this fun coding with beads activity for kids!
-This is a favorite coding for kids activity here.
+Connect with your kids and teach binary coding at the same time in this fun coding bracelets activity for kids!
+This is one of our favorite technology activities for kids!

 “What if the other kids don’t like me?” my daughter asks me.